paperbagcorner/clementine-stats/README.md

 ## Requirements
 * python3

+The location of the database is set in the variable `DB_FILE`.
+Currently, it is set to the default database location on linux systems.
+Change it if needed.

 ### monthlystatistics.py
 This script prints a summary of the number of songs played together and the total play time grouped by month.